 Due to the aggressive reactivity of the EETCT reagents, countless experiments were conducted for safety purposes.
 Speed of reaction and limits of concentrations were tested and are documented.

 Certificates issued under № 25–ИД–19542–2010 by the Russian governmental authority for safety in mining and nuclear industry in Russia – RosTechNadzor – state that our technology is safe enough to be “used by trained persons without limits.”
 No tests or other certificates are needed.
 Environmental regulations in your location may vary, but we will help as much as we can with the proper documentation.
 The automated system will be certified in Russia and Kazakhstan according to new laws and rules, which are very close to rules in EU, early in 2020.

 The EETCT treatment is fully controlled and contains built-in safety measures and redundancies.

 During any work with acids or certain other chemicals, the operator has to be fully protected against skin contact.
 In some cases, a gas mask or other protection may be suitable.

-The leading methods, SAGD and Hydrofracture are an ecological nightmare; both use a lot of water, which gets polluted and needs to be cleaned.
-ETCT works with just 20m³ of water (ground water can be used, but also sea water, in combination with our optional water purifying system).
+The leading methods SAGD and Hydrofracture are an ecological nightmare; both use a lot of water, which gets polluted and needs to be cleaned, which is not always possible.
+EETCT typically works with just 20m³ of water (groundwater can be used, but also sea water, in combination with our optional water purifying system).
 Nothing down in the ground gets polluted, and what may escape to the surface is safe.
 Less CO2 is produced than by SAGD or other thermal method, which burns the oil/gas – it all burns up underground.

 During the EETCT treatment, the by-products are nitrogen (N₂), water (H2O), carbon dioxide (CO₂), carbon monoxide (CO), boric acid (H3BO3) and (in some cases, in trace amounts) sulphur dioxide (SO₂) – but only when the oil contains a high concentration of sulphur, or by the use of special materials that contain sulphur.